Skip to Content

 • Cut the paper you are using down to 2" wide strips – you’ll want enough to cover both sides of all trees.

-• After they dry thoroughly, trim away any excess paper.
+• Trim away any excess paper.
 Give the trees a second and third coat of Mod Podge, letting dry between coats.

 • Stack the pieces together on top of each other and attach with hot glue.
 You’ll twist each piece slightly as you glue it down.

-• Hot glue each tree to a small scrap wood piece from the cuts for stability.
+• Hot glue each tree to a small scrap wood piece from the scraps as a base for stability.

 • Place in a large tray and add Christmas embellishments like faux snow, small ornaments, and small packages.